What is Sete Outeiros?

 Why a Trans and Queer Nature Retreat?

-When the principle host of Sete Outeiros began their transition they needed their little home out here in the wilds to be a safe, comfortable place to be able to make that journey in.
+When the founder of Sete Outeiros began their transition they needed their little home out here in the wilds to be a safe, comfortable place to be able to make that journey in.
 That’s how the Trans and Queer Nature Retreat was born, but as it soon became obvious that a space like this was deeply valued by all the lovely people that passed through here and so the trans and queer nature reatreat is here to stay!

 A lot of organic farms that accept volunteers aren’t necessarily understanding or accepting of LGBTQIA travellers and this place provides a space in which you should feel totally free to be yourself or to find yourself.
 We have heard horror stories of women travellers arriving at farms and being bundled straight off to the kitchens.
 Here at Sete Outeiros we want to try and help you find what it is that you are passionate about doing no matter who you are.

 Ultimately though, we also want this to be a space for people who never even imagined they could enjoy an experience like this.
 If you’re interested, or curious but nervous, don’t know how you’d ever get here, haven’t many resources to travel, get in touch with us.
 This place is for you.
+We especially welcome BIPOC travellers, as building community amongst ourselves is a high priority.

 What should I bring?